pavlo-melnyk/tetrasphere/README.md

 ## Requirements
-To run the code, install the dependencies by running the following:
+To be able to run the code, install the dependencies by running the following:

 ```
 conda create -n tetrasphere